Sex, Life, & Hannah Excerpts

 To Be Continued…

-From Sex, Life, & Hannah: Summer Season (CHAPTER 21: RISKY BUSINESS)
+From Sex, Life, & Hannah: Boss Summer of Sin (CHAPTER 21: RISKY BUSINESS)

 I finish my mimosa and set my glass down on the deck, again taking in my surroundings.
 I’ve never dated a wealthy man before.
 Not wealthy like Phillip Ferrari.
 And it was never a priority—contrary to Jack’s beliefs.
 Not that I didn’t think I was attractive enough, or sophisticated enough; I’d just always considered my sister’s situation an anomaly, accident, or pure dumb luck.
 And I’ve always been able to take care of myself, so I never went out of my way to dig into those circles, hoping to hit some jackpot…